 The extensive trial experience gathered from handling thousands of diverse civil matters has provided the skills necessary for Jeff to embark on the next phase of his career, helping people and families to plan effectively for their future.
-Jeff undertook a several month course of intensive study of all facets of estate planning and now focuses his law practice on estate planning, estate administration (including probate), guardianship and elder law.
+For the past several years Jeff has focused his law practice on estate planning, estate administration (including probate), guardianship and elder law.
+During this time he has developed a Three-Step estate planning process that is unique in Jacksonville.
+With Cramer Law Center’s Life Legacy TM program, Jeff keeps his clients’ estate plans current and up to date on an annual basis.
 He is a member of the National Network of Estate Planning Attorneys, an experienced, cutting-edge group of forward thinking lawyers who collaborate and educate on the latest estate planning laws and techniques.
 Jeff also is a certified legacy advisor helping clients pass on their wisdom along with their wealth.
-As a result, his law practice now offers clients the combination of the support of a group of experienced estate planning colleagues from around the country along with Jeff’s own extensive legal background and experience.
+As a result, Cramer Law Center now offers clients the combination of the support of a group of experienced estate planning colleagues from around the country along with Jeff’s own extensive legal background and experience.

 - Five Flags Sertoma Club

 - Pensacola Vanderbilt Club

 - President, 1985 – 1990